plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Goldman, N., J. P. Anderson, and A. G. Rodrigo.
 2000.
 Likelihood-based tests of topologies in phylogenetics.
 Systematic Biology 49:652-670.

-Goldman, N., and Z. Yang.
+:hibiscus: Goldman, N., and Z. Yang.
 1994.
 A codon-based model of nucleotide substitution for protein-coding DNA sequences.
 Molecular Biology and Evolution, 11, 725-736.
 (Goldman-Yang codon model)

 Geyer, C. J. 1991.
 Markov chain Monte Carlo maximum likelihood for dependent data.
 Pages 156-163 in Computing Science and Statistics (E. Keramidas, ed.).
 (Metropolis-coupled MCMC a.k.a. heated chains)